Texas World Speedway: History

 During a January 2009 test, Greg Biffle managed to reach a top speed of 218 mph in a test for Roush Fenway Racing as part of evading NASCAR's testing ban.
 This became the fastest speed ever achieved on this track by a stock car (amateur or professional).
 The average speed for the full lap was 195 mph.

+From 2012 to its closure in 2017 Texas World Speedway experienced a resurgence in use spurred by the growing popularity of road racing and the Speedway's 15-turn, 2.900 mi road course which was very popular with drivers worldwide, who recognized the fast, wide and rhythmic road course as a "racer's track".
+During this period the track was completely booked with racing events, HPDE programs including the Speedway's popular Performance Driving School, professional team tests, motorcycle schools, "street drags" and non-racing events.
+During this time the track hosted its first 24-hour racing event by entry-level racing series ChumpCar World Series and later by the semi-professional racing series World Racing League.

 On September 18, 2017 a Jalopnik article confirmed the closure of Texas World Speedway, which was being used as a dumping ground for vehicles flooded out by Hurricane Harvey.